Table of Contents

 • No weather heads please.
 There is too high a risk for fiber to break and interrupt service.

-What level of service is right for you depends on how you will use the Internet.
+What level of service is right for me?

 An ECFiber residential or business phone comes with unlimited local and long distance calling services and a big list of features:

-Unlimited long distance calling within the U.S. and Canada Anonymous Call Rejection Call Barring-International
+• Unlimited long distance calling within the U.S. and Canada

-CNAM (includes Caller ID with number and name) Call Forward-find-me-follow-me Automatic Recall (*69)
+• CNAM (includes Caller ID with number and name)

 If a subscriber requests phone service and is happy to have a new phone number assigned, that phone number can be set up within 48 hours.
 If a subscriber prefers to retain her/his phone number, it takes up to 10 days to transfer that number.
 Customers should NOT disconnect their current phone number prior to the transfer date.
 ECFiber staff will inform you when the transfer is complete, so that you can contact your former telephone service company to make sure that they will no longer bill you for service.